bonitasoft/bonita-doc/md/admin-application-profiles-list.md

  * edit the mapping (all editions, all profiles)

 This is only in case of an issue to solve temporarily.
-We strongly encourage the modification of the organization and profiles to be conducted in Bonita Studio so it can be shared and versioned with the whole project, or through the [LDAP synchronizer](ldap-synchronizer.md) if the organization is located in an external system.
+We strongly encourage the modification of the organization and profiles to be conducted in Bonita Studio so it can be shared and versioned with the whole project.

 ### Add a profile (import or create)
 To do so: